RohitKulkarni02/cs5700-project4/README.md

 Data is written with `sys.stdout.buffer.write` so binary content is not mangled.

+## Design features

+A few parts of the design that we think work well:

+- The binary packet format keeps overhead low.
+Each packet adds only a 9-byte header, so almost all of every datagram is real file data.
+- Cumulative ACKs mean a lost ACK is usually covered by the next one, so the sender does not depend on a reply for every single packet.
+- The receiver buffers out-of-order packets and drains them in order, so reordering or a single loss does not force the whole window to be resent.
+- The window grows and shrinks with the network, so the sender speeds up on clean links and backs off when packets start dropping.
+- Every packet carries a CRC32 checksum, so both sides drop corrupted data instead of acting on it.
+- The sender measures RTT from ACKs and sizes its timeout from that, so it adapts to fast and slow links instead of using one fixed value.

 ## Challenges

 **Encoding overhead.** An early version put base64-encoded data inside JSON.
 Base64 adds about a third to every byte and JSON adds more, which both pushed packets near the 1500-byte limit and inflated the total bytes sent.
-Switching to a binary header with a raw payload cut the per-byte overhead to almost nothing and let each packet carry 1472 bytes instead of 1070.
+We switched to a binary header with a raw payload dropped the per-packet overhead to a fixed 9 bytes and let each packet carry 1472 bytes instead of 1070.

 **Retransmit overhead.** Retransmitting the entire window on every timeout passed correctness tests but blew past the byte overhead limits on several configs.
-Capped timeout retransmits to 4 packets and only retransmit the base packet on fast retransmit.
+Capped the timeout retransmits to 4 packets and only retransmit the base packet on fast retransmit.

 **Jitter and lifetime limits.** On `3-2-more-jitter.conf` the sender was running out of time because INITIAL_RTO of 0.5s fired before the first ACK on a 0.5s-delay link.
 Added `FIRST_ACK_RTO` so the first timeout waits at least 1.0s, then switches to the measured RTT.